3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 ---

-Very often it happens that we do not have any burned installation image for our desired system at hand.
+It happens very often that we do not have any burned installation image of our desired system on hand.
 Burning such an image, onto USB for example, can take several minutes.
-When someone gets a brand new hardware, they would like to use it as soon as possible, almost like a child with new toy.
-But how to save those few important minutes?
+When someone gets a brand new hardware, user wants to use it as soon as possible, almost like a child with a new toy.
+But how to save those important minutes?
 The only thing that comes to the mind is network booting.
 In this article I will show you how easy it is to boot from network using iPXE on top of coreboot and SeaBIOS.
-Additionally I will show booting from HTTPS.
+Additionally I will demonstrate booting from HTTPS.
 Note that below method uses mainline coreboot from upstream repository.
-It is different from coreboot distribution provided by 3mdeb for PC Engines hardware.
+It differs from coreboot distribution provided by 3mdeb for PC Engines hardware.

 ## Firmware image preparation

-In this article I will use PC Engines apu4 as an example for building coreboot with SeaBIOS and iPXE.
+In this article I will use PC Engines apu4 as an example of building coreboot with SeaBIOS and iPXE.
 Believe me or not, it is pretty easy.
 To begin, clone the coreboot repository: